manticoresoftware/manticoresearch/docs/http_reference/json_search.rst

       }
     }

-``query`` property contains the transformed fulltext query tree.
+``query`` property contains the transformed full-text query tree.
 Each node contains:

 * ``type``: node type.
 Can be ``AND``, ``OR``, ``PHRASE``, ``KEYWORD`` etc.
 * ``description``: query subtree for this node shown as a string (in ``SHOW PLAN`` format)